niniack/continualTrain/README.md

 #### What does it contain?

 This repository doesn't claim to do too much aside from run the main training loop and log things.
 As such, it contains a training loop skeleton + a logging module.

+It also includes continualUtils, a collection of common utilities and tools that can plug in with the main training loop.

 Bring Your Own Batteries (BYOB): continualTrain is an interface that runs the main training loop inside an already defined docker container, along with a comprehensive logging module to WandB.
 You bring your own model and strategies.
+Or, pick them up from continualUtils and modify them.

 Everything is a plugin.
 Some are required (e.g. model, strategy, dataset), and others are not.
-If you don't give continualTrain a plugin, it will use a default plugin.
+If you do not give continualTrain a plugin, it will use a default plugin.

 #### Environment File